VilledeMontreal/mocha-concurrent-api-tests/lib/README.md

 ---

-### defineGetSharedFixtureByKey(createSharedFixture)
+### defineGetSharedFixtureByKey(createSharedFixtureByKey)

 Same as defineGetSharedFixture, but allow to pass a key as argument.
 Useful when there are many similar shared fixture to be defined.

 **Arguments**

-- createSharedFixture: A function that initialize the shared fixture for a specific key.
+- createSharedFixtureByKey: A function that initialize the shared fixture for a specific key.

 **Returns**